-Christopher Frizzelle has been a writer and editor of The Stranger since 2003.
+Christopher Frizzelle was The Stranger's print editor, and first joined the staff in 2003.
 He was the editor-in-chief from 2007 to 2016, and edited the story by Eli Sanders that won a 2012 Pulitzer Prize.
 He has written features about journalistic fabricators, killer whales, psychedelic mushrooms, a neighbor's suicide, Miranda July's fiction, Heather McHugh's poetry, and the secret history of Club Z, among other topics.
 He is one of the authors of The Stranger's guide to life, How to Be a Person.
 He curates cabarets in rock clubs with writers and artists and is the inventor of the silent-reading party.